NLnetLabs/unbound/libunbound/python/doc/install.rst

 	> make testenv
 	> ./dns-lookup.py

+You may want to make install in the main directory since make testenv is for debugging.
 In contrib/examples you can find simple applications written in Python using the Unbound extension.